kovidgoyal/kitty/docs/mapping.rst

     # Exit the manage window mode
     map --mode mw esc pop_keyboard_mode

-Now, if run kitty as:
+Now, if you run kitty as:

 .. code-block:: sh